You don’t need to spend thousands of dollars to get a reliable, capable, and performance-driven gaming computer.

 This system can easily run any of your favorite mainstream titles like Warzone, Fortnite, or Cyberpunk at 1920 x 1080 resolution on high to ultra settings with 60+ FPS.

 Now, if you prefer to play on lower settings, which won’t make most of these games look any different, you can expect quite a significant jump in FPS that can comfortably be maintained.

 Before I started writing tech reviews and guides for Puregaming, I spent over a decade of building, testing, and playing on gaming PCs.
 As a result, I have become knowledgeable about gaming computer parts and their abilities in terms of compatibility with each other, performance, price points, reliability, and overall value for money.

 On top of my already pretty extensive knowledge when it comes to gaming computers, I spent over 23 hours researching and testing specifically for this article to find the best budget-friendly builds on the market.

 We made the selection of the 10 gaming PCs that you will come across within this review based on four highly important points; price, performance, specs, and design.

-Price is often the main deciding factor behind whether or not you are willing to invest money in a certain gaming PC.
-And for this article, price was the number one factor we were looking at.
+Price is often the main deciding factor behind whether or not you are willing to invest heavily, and your budget for a gaming PC is under $1000.
+And for this article, the price was the number one factor we were looking at.
 Due to the fact we couldn’t find enough good options at a sub-$500 price point, we extended our budget to around the $850 range (prices correct at the time of writing).

 How an actual build performs with the parts that it was made out of is huge for how successful and “worthy” a gaming PC is for its price point.
 I have carefully analyzed the parts that each of the recommended builds that I have listed to ensure that they are all worth their price point and are fully compatible, with no bottlenecks present anywhere within the system.